Personal Work – Consulting

 As a scholar, I pursue intersectional mixed-methods research that supports a practical program of social justice and inclusion.
 As a professor, I work with colleagues at Cal State LA to build models that increase motivation and content learning by connecting social research to practical action.
 In my practical work, I support movements and organizations committed to building community leadership to equalize cultural, economic, and political power.

-I am co-founder and past Executive Director of BAUDL and SVUDL, both a critic of the nonprofit industrial complex and an advocate who has raised millions for causes I believe in – because life is complex!
-I’m also a proud papa, husband, school volunteer, and neighbor.
-For more info, see my LinkedIn, CV, and click the buttons below.
+I am co-founder and past Executive Director of BAUDL and SVUDL and a co-founder of CaSIG and LEEAF.
+I have found myself both a critic of the nonprofit industrial complex and an advocate who has raised millions for causes I believe in – because life is complex!
+I’m also a proud papa, husband, musician, school volunteer, and neighbor.
+For more info, explore below.

 Drawing from my years as an Executive Director of two successful nonprofits, I support community organizations with skilled volunteer work and low-cost consulting to build capacity and independence.
 I can give support across the organization, but there are three areas where I’m in a unique position to contribute: